List of Shadow Star characters: Tatsumi Miyako

-Tatsumi Miyako (宮子 巽 Miyako Tatsumi): Tatsumi is a government agent responsible for investigating the shadow dragon case.
+Tatsumi Miyako (宮子 巽, Miyako Tatsumi) is a government agent responsible for investigating the shadow dragon case.
 He is one of the first to realize Shiina's significance in the dragon events, and eventually teams up with Sudo's team to try and hunt down the remaining dragon bearers.
 He sometimes acts very childish and feels like everything he does is right.
 He is also fiercely nationalistic, and often voices his opinions on Japan being the greatest and most powerful nation in the world.
 At the end of the series he is stabbed in the chest by a man, who, along with a mysterious woman, seems to want revenge for a wrong thing Miyako did to them in the past.

 Aki Sato

-Aki Sato (佐藤 明希 Satō Aki): Sato is another government agent and Tatsumi's secretary.
+Aki Sato (佐藤 明希, Satō Aki) is another government agent and Tatsumi's secretary.
 Due to her beauty, many men at the office try to catch her attention, not knowing that she has a fiancée who is rather nervous and bumbling.
 Without her lover nearby, she is a cold and heartless manipulator who cares for nothing but her own power.
 At the end of the series, Sato stays alive until the world is reborn.